Thank you! Your submission has been received!

 Tips for Success in this Field

-- Do Your Research: Before committing to this career, it is important to understand the nature of the job and what a typical work day looks like.
+• Do Your Research: Before committing to this career, it is important to understand the nature of the job and what a typical workday looks like.
+Talk to people who are in the field to learn what they do and what they love about their jobs (and don’t love).

-- Focus on Empathy and Patience: Progress can be slow but rewarding in this career; often times things go wrong before they get better so patience and empathy are two very useful skills in this career.
+• Focus on Empathy and Patience: Progress can be slow but rewarding in this career, oftentimes things go wrong before they get better, so patience and empathy are two very useful skills in this career.
+Behavior analysts should always be focused on what is best for the client not necessarily those around them.

 Conclusion